ossf/fuzz-introspector/doc/Calltree.md

 #### Indirect pointers makes approximate calltrees

+Fuzz Introspector does not do much work to resolve indirect calls at the moment.
+As such, indirect calls will likely not be shown in the calltree.

+One exception is C++ VTables, where Fuzz Introspector makes an effort into resolving calls.
+In particular, Fuzz Introspector will do *some* analysis on the LLVM IR to extract the class and function of a given indirect call that is a VTable call.
+See below examples for more about how Fuzz Introspector resolves calltrees of C++ code.

 #### C++ inheritance makes approximate calltrees
 Extracting calltrees from C++ code is non-trivial.
 To show this, consider the following C++
 classes: